 About me

-I am a postdoctoral research fellow at Harvard School of Public Health, exploring network models for multiomic data.
+I am a Research Associate at Harvard School of Public Health, exploring network models for multiomic data.
 Please feel free to email me (kshutta@hsph.harvard.edu) if you would like to learn about my research!
 I’d love to talk more and build collaborations.

 Research news